borntofrappe/game-development/Practice/Excavation/README.md

 - 0.694, 0.659, 0.624

+To highlight the selected tile, an additional square relies on pure white — 1, 1, 1.

-For the gems, these use the first, darkest shade of maroon for the outline — 0.392, 0.322, 0.255 — while the inner glow is pure white — 1, 1, 1.
-What changes is the color chosen for the different varieties.
+The gems rely on the darkest pick for the outline — 0.392, 0.322, 0.255 — while the inner glow is again pure white.
+What changes is the color pair for the different varieties.

 Blue: